Employment Opportunities

 7. Funding for RAships, practicums, and internships.

-Note: If an assignment within a priority group requires a selection between applicants, the graduate student without financial support from merit-based scholarships or fellowships with a value equal to at least 5.17 base units, will have priority for the appointment.
+Note: If an assignment within a priority group requires a selection between applicants, the graduate student without financial support from merit-based scholarships or merit-based fellowships during the semester of appointment with a value equal to at least a full graduate fellowship or $7000, whichever is greater, will have priority for the appointment.

 Equity